Research that secures the future: Health

 Centre Director, Centre for Computational and Systems Medicine

-She will be progressing research on maternal and infant health, liver and gastrointestinal disease and metabolic diseases such as diabetes, and dementia.
+She will be progressing research on nutrition, maternal and infant health, liver and gastrointestinal disease and metabolic diseases such as diabetes, and dementia.

 She is a Fellow of the UK Academy of Medical Sciences, and was Head of the Division of Computational and Systems Medicine at Imperial College London.